Skip to content

 Curriculum

-At Millbrook Primary School we aim to be inclusive, diverse and tolerant.
+At Millbrook Primary School we aim to be inclusive, diverse, and tolerant.
 We are situated in Kirkby Town and work within a family of local schools.
 Our curriculum celebrates the local area and enables all children at Millbrook to show the qualities of a Kirkby child.
-Working together with our family of schools the children of Kirkby have decided they wish to embody the following qualities: Respect, honesty and truthfulness, resilience, positivity, good communication, commitment, hard work, confidence, politeness, ambition and aspirations.
+Collaborating with our family of schools, the children of Kirkby have decided they wish to embody the following qualities: Respect, honesty and truthfulness, resilience, positivity, excellent communication, commitment, hard work, confidence, politeness, ambition, and aspirations.

-How do we secure good progress at Millbrook?
+How do we secure excellent progress at Millbrook?

-During the morning we focus on the the key knowledge and skills of English and Mathematics.
-Our main whole school programmes such as Power of Reading, White Rose Mathematics, Spelling Mastery, Nelson Grammar and Read, Write Inc take place at this time.
-These programmes which are adapted to our local needs have been proven effective.
+During the morning, we focus on the key knowledge and skills of English and Mathematics.
+Our main whole school programmes such as Power of Reading (currently under review), White Rose Mathematics, Spelling Mastery, Nelson Grammar and Read, Write Inc take place at this time.
+These programmes create the backbone of our curriculum but when adapted and fine-tuned to our local needs have been proven effective.
 More information can be found on the English and Mathematics pages.
 There are set assessment points within these programmes which enable us to assess children’s progress and adapt our teaching and provision to match the needs of our pupils.

 How do we ensure we maintain a broad and balanced curriculum?

-Our wider curriculum is organised through subject specific topics which enable key concepts to be developed as children progress throughout the school.
-These topics are enhanced by the Power of Reading programme which helps us to build a broad curriculum based on high-quality children’s literature with purposeful links to other curriculum areas.
-Specific web-based resources ensure we have excellent teaching across our subject areas.
-History teaching is brought alive through the Keystage History site which promotes children talking and thinking historically about events and why decision were made that affect us and our world to this day.
-Odizzi.com geography teaching resources help our pupils to build a solid understanding of the people, places and cultures of the world.
+Our wider curriculum is organised into subject specific topics which enable key concepts to be developed as children progress throughout the school.
+This breadth and balance is enhanced by our English lessons using high-quality children’s literature with purposeful links to other curriculum areas.
+A well-resourced, ambitious curriculum alongside excellent teaching leads to good and better attainment across our school which is enhanced by our local environment.
+Our Art and Design curriculum is delivered in partnership with Kirkby Gallery.
+We enjoy bespoke activities inspired by the items on display, with creative writing, art and analytical challenges linking to the curriculum wherever possible.
+From Edgar Degas to Quentin Blake, we have seen it all!
+Knowsley CLC and Teach Computing lesson plans support the teaching of Computing throughout school with face-to-face lessons, tech support and knowledge.
+History teaching is enlivened through the Keystage History resources which promotes children talking and thinking historically about events and why decisions were made that affect us and our world to this day.
+Odizzi.com and Digimaps geography teaching resources help our pupils to build a solid understanding of the people, places, and cultures of the world.
 Our children can broaden their horizons as they view the world through the eyes of people who are passionate about the places they are sharing.
-Knowsley CLC support the teaching of computing throughout school with face-to-face lessons, tech support and knowledge.
-Jigsaw The Mindful Approach to PSHE online portal provides us with an excellent and thorough programme for teaching well being and personal development to our pupils.
+Jigsaw The Mindful Approach to PSHE online portal provides us with an excellent and thorough programme for teaching well-being and personal development to our pupils.
+Spanish teaching is supported using the Primary Language Network which provides a comprehensive ‘primary’ focused foreign languages programme.
+Charanga music school and Knowsley online music services support our staff to confidently deliver high quality music lessons.

-Some highlights we are looking forward to in 2023 -2024 as I write this in the summer holidays of 2023.
+Some highlights we are looking forward to in 2024 -2025 as I write this in the first weeks of Autumn 2024.

 If you require any further information about our curriculum then please contact us.